Satyam039/Amazon-Rekognition-and-Machine-Learning-to-detect-cats-and-dogs/README.md

 - Type `dog` and select the `dog` label and click `Assign`

 Once you have done all pages, scroll to the top and click `Save Changes`.

+STAGE 2 - Create the ECR repository and build the Docker image Navigate to the ECR console: https://us-east-1.console.aws.amazon.com/ecr/home?region=us-east-1

+Click the "Get started" button on the right-hand side.

+Make sure to select "Private" and enter "skynet-repo" as the name of the repository.

+Click the "Create repository" button.

+We need the URI of the repository that we just created.
+It will have the following format:

+<AWS Account ID>.dkr.ecr.us-east-1.amazonaws.com/skynet-repo

+The <AWS Account ID> is the ID of your AWS account.
+You can find it in the upper-right corner of the AWS console.

+Navigate to the EC2 console: https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=instanceState

+Click Instances in the left menu.

+Locate and select the AWS-EC2-Docker instance.

+Right-click and select Connect.

+Select Session Manager and click Connect.

+In the terminal window, enter the following commands:

+sudo amazon-linux-extras install docker -y sudo service docker start sudo usermod -a -G docker ec2-user sudo su - ec2-user unzip app.zip
+Next we are going to build and push the Docker image to the ECR repository.
+Enter the following commands replacing the <AWS Account ID> with the ID of your AWS account you copied in the previous step (you can find it in the upper-right corner of the AWS console):

+Build the Docker image: docker build -t skynet .
+Tag the Docker image: docker tag skynet:latest <AWS Account ID>.dkr.ecr.us-east-1.amazonaws.com/skynet-repo:latest Login to the ECR repository: aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <AWS Account ID>.dkr.ecr.us-east-1.amazonaws.com
+Push the Docker image to the ECR repository: docker push <AWS Account ID>.dkr.ecr.us-east-1.amazonaws.com/skynet-repo:latest Once the docker push command is completed, navigate to the ECR console: https://us-east-1.console.aws.amazon.com/ecr/home?region=us-east-1

+Click on the repository that you created in the previous step.

+You should see an image in the ECR repository with the "latest" tag under the Image tag column.
+Click on it to see the details and copy the URI of the image for the next stage.
+You should have something similar to this:

+<AWS Account ID>.dkr.ecr.us-east-1.amazonaws.com/skynet-repo:latest

+STAGE 3 - Create the ECS cluster, ECS task definition and ECS service STAGE 3A - Create the ECS cluster
+Move to the ECS console: https://us-east-1.console.aws.amazon.com/ecs/home?region=us-east-1#

+Select the new ECS experience in the left-hand menu to see the new ECS console.

+In the left-hand menu, click on “Clusters” and then click on the “Create cluster” button.

+Enter SkynetCluster as the name of the cluster.

+In the networking section select the VPC with the name A4L-VPC and the only subnet that is available.

+Click “Create” button.

+STAGE 3B - Create the ECS task definition
+Before you can continue, you will need to have the stage 1 completed.

+In the left-hand menu, click on “Task definitions”.

+Click “Create new task definition” button.

+Enter “SkynetTaskDefinition” as the name of the task definition.

+In the container details section enter the following details:

+Container name: skynet
+Image URI: The one you got in the previous stage
+In the environment variables section add the following ones:

+Key: BUCKET_NAME

+Value: The output "S3BucketName" from the Cloudformation stack you deployed

+Key: MODEL_ARN

+Value: The one you got in the first stage

+Click “Next” button.

+In the Task size section change the CPU and Memory values to the following ones:

+CPU: .5 vCPU
+Memory: 1 GB
+Use the output ECSRoleName from the Cloudformation stack you deployed for both the task role and the task execution role sections.

+In the Monitoring and logging section uncheck “Use log collection”.

+Click “Next” button and then click “Create” button.

+STAGE 3C - Create the ECS service
+In the left-hand menu, click on “Task definitions”.

+Select the “SkynetTaskDefinition” task definition, click “Deploy” button and then click “Create service”.

+In the existing cluster section select “SkynetCluster”.

+In the computer options section select Launch type and make sure the “FARGATE” launch type is selected.

+In the deployment configuration section enter “SkynetService” as the service name.

+In the networking section enter the following details:

+VPC: A4L-AWS
+Subnets: The only subnet that is available
+Security group: The output "SecurityGroup" from the Cloudformation stack you deployed Public IP: Turned on
+Click “Create” button.

+STAGE 4 - Test the application
+After 3-5 minutes, you should see the service “SkynetService” with the status “Active”.

+Click the “Tasks” tab and then click the task available to see the details.
+Get the Public IP of the task and paste in a new tab.
+You should get access to a simple web page where you can upload files of cats and dog to validate the model we trained in a previous stage.
+Bear in mind the following:

+You need to upload a file with a cat or a dog but not a picture that contains both.
+If you upload a picture with both, the model will not be able to predict the correct class.
+The result of the prediction will be displayed in the web page with a single result (cat or dog).
+The maximum size of the file is 15MB.
+The file must be in JPG or PNG format.
+The maximum for both width and height is 4096 pixels.

 Make sure you see `0` unlabelled images.

 Click on the top-right "Train model" button.
 In the next screen, click on the "Train model" button and then click again on the "Train model" button that appears in the pop-up window.